WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2022-08-29-secure-application-deployments-azure-arc-flux-gitops.md

 ## Using Private Repositories for GitOps

 In the demo, a public Git repository was used to host the deployment files.
 However, in enterprise scenarios, applications are typically hosted on private Git repositories.
-In the upcoming post, I will guide you on securely connecting to a private repository in Azure DevOps or GitHub using SSH keys and the Flux GitOps operator.
+In [my next post](/deploy-application-from-private-repositories-flux-gitops-azure-arc), I will guide you on securely connecting to a private repository in Azure DevOps or GitHub using Personal Access Tokens and the Flux GitOps operator.

-By leveraging SSH keys, you can establish a secure and authenticated connection between the GitOps operator and your private repository.
-This ensures the confidentiality and integrity of your source code and deployment configurations.
-I will provide step-by-step instructions in [my next post](/deploy-application-from-private-repositories-flux-gitops-azure-arc) to guide you through the process of configuring SSH keys and integrating them with the Flux GitOps operator.

-Stay tuned for [my next post](/deploy-application-from-private-repositories-flux-gitops-azure-arc), where I will delve into the details of securely connecting to private repositories and enabling seamless GitOps workflows for enterprise applications.

 ## Conclusion

-In summary, this article introduced GitOps with Flux in Azure Arc, simplifying and securing Kubernetes deployments.
-We explored Kustomize for flexible configuration management.
+In summary, this article highlights the importance of secure application deployments in Azure Arc with Flux GitOps.
+By integrating Flux, Azure Arc, and Kustomize, developers and administrators can streamline Kubernetes deployments and enhance configuration management.

-By following a practical demonstration, we successfully deployed a demo application.
-Securely connecting to private Git repositories using SSH keys was also discussed.
-Embracing GitOps and Flux streamlines deployments, enhancing efficiency and security.
+The article introduces a demo application and provides installation steps for the Flux extension.
+It emphasizes the scalability of organizing deployments and mentions future topics such as deleting the GitOps configuration and using private repositories.
+Overall, Azure Arc, Flux GitOps, and Kustomize offer a robust solution for secure and efficient application deployments in Kubernetes clusters.

 This post is part of ["Azure Arc Series - Manage an on-premises Kubernetes Cluster with Azure Arc"](/manage-on-premises-kubernetes-with-azure-arc).